 Thanks to this law, homeowners who live in a detached single home cannot be blocked by their HOA from going solar.
 This law goes into effect July 1, 2023.

 - $11.25 million in solar incentives for Xcel customers, including low-income customers: The Solar Rewards program rewards Xcel customers for every kilowatt hour of solar power they produce.
 The bill provided funding to continue this program through 2025.
 The bills also made an important step toward energy equity, dedicating 50% of the funds for each year to helping more low-income folks go solar.

 - Continuation of Minnesota’s community solar program: Minnesota has been a community solar leader.
 Our program helps folks who can’t install solar on their own homes access solar savings.
 Legislation passed during this year’s session will enable community solar to continue growing in Minnesota.
 It continues our strong Community Solar Garden program and will increase access to community solar for low- and moderate-income households.

-- Funding to improve Xcel’s electrical grid to support more distributed solar: In some areas such as Northfield, Wabasha, and nearby communities, Xcel has claimed that the grid can’t accommodate more solar.
+- $10 million in funding to improve Xcel’s electrical grid to support more distributed solar: In some areas such as Northfield, Wabasha, and nearby communities, Xcel has claimed that the grid can’t accommodate more solar.
 This funding will pay for grid upgrades to clear the way for solar in these communities so that more folks can put solar on their homes and businesses.